-ISSI's 64Mb Synchronous DRAM IS42S16400F and IC42S16400F are organized as 1,048,576 bits x 16-bit x 4-bank for improved performance.
+ISSI's 64Mb Synchronous DRAM is organized as 1,048,576 bits x 16-bit x 4-bank for improved performance.
 The synchronous DRAMs achieve high-speed data transfer using pipeline architecture.
 All inputs and outputs signals refer to the rising edge of the clock input.